vchibrikov/SMLM/3_README_SMLM_SINGLECOLOR_GENERAL_FILTER_PROFILE.md

         self.canvas.draw_idle()
  ```

-### Interpolating Lasso Segments
+### Interpolating Lasso segments
-interpolate_lasso_segments(): Splits the lasso line into a specified number of segments by interpolating points.
+interpolate_lasso_segments() splits the lasso line into a specified number of segments by interpolating points.
  ```
     def interpolate_lasso_segments(self):
         """Interpolate points along the lasso to achieve the desired number of segments."""